-The Site at 28 Alnwick Road, Millers Forest, NSW requires a flood assessment to accompany the DA for the proposed mound construction, being located within the Hunter River floodplain.
-The flood impact assessment has included development of a TUFLOW hydraulic model to simulate design flood conditions at the Site, whilst maintaining a reasonable consistency with the results of the previous studies.
-A cumulative development assessment has also been undertaken, consistent with previous assessments of this nature undertaken within the Maitland LGA.
+The Site at 181 Woodberry Road (Lot 4 DP 262053), Millers Forest, NSW requires a flood assessment to accompany the DA for the proposed mound, being located within the Hunter River floodplain.
+The flood impact assessment has included use of a TUFLOW hydraulic model to simulate design flood conditions at the Site, whilst maintaining a reasonable consistency with the results of the previous studies.
+A cumulative development assessment has also been undertaken, as per other similar assessments for Maitland City Council.